 - More than 60 hours of music is played in the line before it repeats.

-Rock 'n' Roller Coaster came to Disney Hollywood Studios in June of 1999.
+Rock ‘n’ Roller Coaster came to Disney’s Hollywood Studios in June of 1999.

-- It was Disney's first "upside down" roller coaster.
+- It was Disney’s first “upside down” roller coaster in the U.S.A. (the first one ever was opened in Disneyland Paris in 1993).

 - It was not the first Disney ride to use linear induction technology (the launching system).
 Disney pioneered that technology in Tomorrowland Transit Authority.